 How to get around Liverpool England

 Trains run frequently throughout the day across 68 stations in and around the Liverpool area.
 Liverpool has a comprehensive bus network that can take you to all the city sites.
-The ferry service to navigates the Mersey River is a popular choice for tourists.
+The ferry service that navigates the Mersey River is a popular choice for tourists visiting Liverpool.

 Things to do in Liverpool with teens

-So now that you have all the essentials organised for your family trip to Liverpool here are all the best things to do in Liverpool with teenagers.
+So now that you have all the essentials organized for your family trip to Liverpool here are all the best things to do in Liverpool with teenagers.

 Ferry across the Mersey

 Like most big cities these days Liverpool has its own version of a city Ferris wheel.
-Located just off the Albert Dock; The big wheel offers views around the cities and the 3 prominent docks.
+Located just off the Albert Dock; The big wheel offers views around the city on a clear day including the Royal Liver Building and the 3 prominent docks.
 This is close to a number of restaurants and also close to the M&S Bank Arena in Liverpool where multiple shows are held.